 This Python 3.X program provides basic HTML macro functionality.
-It replaces keys in a folder's HTML-template files with the content of correspondingly-named insert files.
+It replaces keys in a folder's HTML-template files with the content of correspondingly named insert files.
 The net effect automatically updates static web pages when any common content they share is changed.
 Among its features, this program has:

 This script addresses only static content: common text that can change over time, but need not be generated on each new page request.
 For such content, though, this program is a simple alternative to:

-This program uses and requires Python 3.X, and serves to illustrate a typical utility role for Python code.
 See the main script's docstring and other items below for usage details.

 Code and docs:

-This program was last changed February 28, 2018
+This program was last changed: December 2018.

 For more code examples, see the programs page.